-The effort to include participant partners is being administered by the All of Us Engagement Core, led by Consuelo H. Wilkins, M.D., M.S.C.I., Vice President for Health Equity, Vanderbilt University Medical Center in Nashville, Tennessee.
-The Engagement Core is composed of national leaders in medicine, engagement, and ethics and—in collaboration with NIH—will serve a vital role in ensuring that the All of Us Research Program elevates participants’ voices throughout the program.
+Engagement with these participant partners is administered by the All of Us Engagement Core, led by Consuelo H. Wilkins, M.D., M.S.C.I., Senior Vice President and Senior Associate Dean for Health Equity and Inclusive Excellence at Vanderbilt University Medical Center in Nashville, Tennessee.
+The Engagement Core is composed of national leaders in medicine, engagement, and ethics and—in collaboration with NIH—serves a vital role in ensuring that the All of Us Research Program elevates participants’ voices throughout the program.